kachick/chawan/doc/protocols.md

 Chawan supports FTP through the `adapter/protocol/ftp.nim` libcurl adapter.
 For directory listings, it assumes UNIX output style, and will probably break horribly on receiving anything else.
-Otherwise, the directory listing view is identical to (and uses the same code path as) the file:// directory listing.
+Otherwise, the directory listing view is identical to the file:// directory listing.

-In theory, SFTP and FTPS should be supported as well.
-In practice, SFTP does not really work yet because there is no way to specify private keys, and I have never seen an FTPS server in the wild so I assume it is broken too.
+SFTP "works" too, but YMMV.
+Note that if an IdentityFile declaration is found in your ssh config, then it will prompt for the identity file password, but there is no way to tell whether it is really asking for that.
+Also, settings covered by the Match field are ignored.

+In theory, FTPS should work too, but it is completely untested.

 ## Gopher